GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 ## Eternally quarantined hardware

+The central concept the Glacier protocol uses to safeguard against theft of private keys due to malware infection, is eternally quarantined hardware.

 Eternally quarantined hardware is hardware with drastically limited interfaces with the outside world.
 This prevents the transmission of sensitive or harmful data, for example, private keys or malware.
 All